-Army CH-47 Helicopter Repairer (MOS 15U) is responsible for the maintenance and inspection of the CH-47 Helicopter.
+Army CH-47 Helicopter Repairers (MOS 15U) are responsible for maintaining and inspecting the CH-47 Chinook helicopter.

 Skills that are helpful in the CH-47 Helicopter Repairer position: